Ha'amana | to empower

 Ha'aputu | to gather

 Culture is more than the performance of song and dance.
 It is about the relationships you build leading up to that moment.
 It's about how we as people interact.
 How we teach each other, how we listen to each other, and how we learn from each other.
-Huraiti Mana strives to develop relationships with nonprofits and organizations dedicated to showcasing, featuring, and supporting our Pacific Islander, Asian-American, and various communities of color.
-Our dancers find opportunities to grow not only individually but professionally as well, earning experiences in show performances across Seattle.
-We strive to provide professional opportunities by developing relationships with individuals and organizations throughout Washington who value our work.
+Following in the practices of exchange and reciprocation of our indigenous cultures, we welcome all dancers at any experience level and provide a safe place for students to learn various dance forms.
+Huraiti Mana also strives to develop relationships with nonprofits and organizations dedicated to showcasing, featuring, and supporting our Pacific Islander, Asian-American, and various communities of color.
+We strive to provide performance opportunities by developing relationships with individuals and organizations throughout Washington whose values we share.

 Ha'api'i | to teach, to learn